HPC-Research-Lab/STMatch/ComparedSystems/GSI/README.md

     make

-An executable file 'cuts' is generated.
+An executable file 'GSI.exe' is generated.

 Decompress the input graph `youtube' in directory ./test_data/graph